| Commission on Unemployment CompensationJuly 27, 2005

 and $4.8 million is for veterans' programs, labor market information,

+and postage.
 While Virginia has

 been a net "loser" in FUTA revenue allocations for several years,